kethinov/nw.js-app-template/README.md

 To change the version of node-webkit your app is built from, change the version number in `dev/nwversion.txt`.

-To change the architecture node-webkit is targeting, change architecture number in `dev/nwarch`.
-Accaptable values are `32` and `64`.
+To change the architecture node-webkit is targeting, change architecture number in `dev/nwarch.txt`.
+Acceptable values are `32` and `64`.

 License
 ===